MicrosoftDocs/query-docs/query-languages/dax/summarize-function-dax.md

 ## With ISSUBTOTAL

-With [ISSUBTOTAL](issubtotal-function-dax.md), you can create another column in the SUMMARIZE expression that returns True if the row contains sub-total values for the column given as argument to [ISSUBTOTAL](issubtotal-function-dax.md), otherwise returns False.
+With [ISSUBTOTAL](issubtotal-function-dax.md), you can create another column in the SUMMARIZE expression that returns True if the row contains subtotal values for the column given as argument to [ISSUBTOTAL](issubtotal-function-dax.md), otherwise returns False.
 [ISSUBTOTAL](issubtotal-function-dax.md) can only be used within a SUMMARIZE expression.

 ### Example